Skip to Content

 The descent to Refuge de la Balme took us down over a bed of glacial morraine with views of Lac Jovet hanging above the valley.
 Then, through a marshy meadow where cows were grazing and finally down a difficult shale path to Refuge de la Balme at the head of the valley.

-- We really enjoyed the late afternoon sunshine and our dinner at Auberge de la Nova, which included a home-made vegetable soup (in the refuges it is often packet soup), a tender beef stew and a custard tart with berries.
+• We enjoyed the late afternoon sunshine and our dinner at Auberge de la Nova, which included a home-made vegetable soup (in the refuges it is often packet soup), a tender beef stew and a custard tart with berries.

-- Tete Nord de Fours at over 2750M had been recommended to us by a French couple in Chapieux.
-Although I was all for pressing on, I’m so glad that Julia insisted we take the 1 hr detour to climb up there.
-First, to the saddle of Col de Fours and then to the viewing point of Tete Nord de Fours.
+• Tete Nord de Fours at over 2750M had been recommended to us by a French couple in Chapieux.
+Although I was all for pressing on, I’m so glad my friend insisted we take the 1 hr detour to climb up there.
 The final part of the path followed a line of cairns over an outcrop of red rock.
 We walked over patches of snow in places and up the ridge to the viewing point.
 Here there was a table with names of all the surrounding peaks.
 Before us was Mont Blanc itself and on both sides, we could look right down to the valleys as well as to the route we’d climbed up.
-This was where we stopped for a late picnic lunch, feeling on top of the world, at one with the mountains.
+We stopped here for a late picnic lunch, feeling on top of the world.

 I hope you enjoy the panorama video of Tete Nord de Fours below